Different Types Of Boilers [Explained] – Combi, System, Conventional Boilers & More

 Finally, if you have no central heating in your property currently (you’re using storage heaters, for instance), we’ve also created a guide to the central heating installation.

-Still confused about the types of boilers, or have a complex central heating system, and have questions?
+Still confused about the different boiler types, not sure which boiler is right for your home, or have a complex central heating system, and have questions about alternatives to boilers?